-Data science then helps us make sense of this data and can be instrumental for decision-making in both for-profit and non-profit organisations.
+Data science then helps us make sense of this data and can be instrumental for decision-making in both for-profit and non-profit organizations.

 In this episode, our hosts were so excited to (virtually) sit down with Rachel Wells to find out more about how data science enables social impact!

-Rachel is a former data scientist turned programme manager who is using data science to serve humanity.
+Rachel is a former data scientist turned program manager who is using data science to serve humanity.

 She always valued contributing to greater society and grew up doing a lot of different volunteering activities.
 This was an area she knew she wanted to work in for her professional career.
 However, with her academic interests in maths and statistics, Rachel wasn’t sure how to combine her passion with purpose.

-It wasn’t until Rachel completed a couple of internship opportunities during college that she saw how data science could help social impact organisations.
+It wasn’t until Rachel completed a couple of internship opportunities during college that she saw how data science could help social impact organizations.